trichem/trichem.github.io/products/ISOAMYLALCOHOLPURE.markdown

 attributes: [
 ]
 usage: [

+]
-    Isoamyl alcohol is used as a solvent for the preparation of synthetic fruit flavours, such as apricot banana cheery greengage malt orange plum and whiskey flavours, It is a raw material in the production of synthetic banana oil, It is one of the components of the aroma of the black truffle, It is also used for estimation of fat in milk and milk products,
+description: Isoamyl alcohol is used as a solvent for the preparation of synthetic fruit flavours, such as apricot banana cheery       greengage malt orange plum and whiskey flavours,
+    It is a raw material in the production of synthetic banana oil, It is one of the components of the aroma of the black truffle, It is also used for estimation of fat in milk and milk products,